Indian Americans: Demographics

 of U.S. population), a growth rate of 69.37%, one of the fastest growing ethnic groups in the United States.

 The New York-Newark-Bridgeport, NY-NJ-CT-PA Combined Statistical Area, consisting of New York City, Long Island, and adjacent areas within New York, as well as nearby areas within the states of New Jersey (extending to Trenton), Connecticut (extending to Bridgeport), and including Pike County, Pennsylvania, was home to an estimated 711,174 uniracial Indian Americans as of the 2017 American Community Survey by the U.S. Census Bureau, comprising by far the largest Indian American population of any metropolitan area in the U.S.

-Aerial view of single family homes nestled within natural surroundings of trees and greenbelts in affluent suburban Monroe Township, Middlesex County, New Jersey, while also maintaining the proximity to both New York City and top-ranked Princeton University sought by Indians in this township and the surrounding India corridor of Central New Jersey, with the fastest-growing Indian population in the Western Hemisphere outside of Canada.
+Aerial view of single family homes nestled within natural surroundings of trees and greenbelts in affluent suburban Monroe Township, Middlesex County, New Jersey, while also maintaining the proximity to both New York City and top-ranked Princeton University sought by Indians in this township and the surrounding India corridor of Central New Jersey, with the fastest-growing Indian population in the Western Hemisphere.